MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 ## Raptor rdf2rdf

-[Raptor](http://librdf.org/raptor/rapper.html) is a small Bash tool to convert from a RDF format to another (nq, nt, ttl, rdf/xml).
+[Raptor](http://librdf.org/raptor/rapper.html) is a small and efficient Bash tool to convert from a RDF format to another (nq, nt, ttl, rdf/xml).
 It can help fix triple normalization and encoding issues.

 ```shell
 docker run -it --rm -v $(pwd)/workspace:/data \